Practicing Tips for Beginning Students

 Warm up before playing songs -

 For new students especially, we are learning brand new concepts all the time in lessons, so we often need to circle back to those concepts to help prime beginning pianists for what to anticipate in their music.
-If your piano kid ever sits down at the piano, looks at the page and says they don't know how to play an assigned piece, that's a sign that today's practice might be better spent doing some review work on the new concepts.
-Some ideas for that: you can flip back a page & try the steps of the 'Practice on the Pathway' section, play the game in that chapter, read through the lesson activities in the first couple pages of the chapter with your child and try the suggested activities to reinforce what we learned in lesson.
-Then try coming back to the song later in the day or week when those concepts are a little more confident.
+If your piano kid ever sits down at the piano, looks at the page and says they can't remember how to play an assigned piece, that's a sign that today's practice might be better spent doing some review work on the new concepts.
+Some ideas for that:

 Short, frequent practices -